Note: I received this box in exchange for an honest review.

 The packaging has Kumamon – the official Yuru-chara, or character mascot of Kumamoto Prefecture on it!

-The booklet says that these items were lightly fried, and from within the packaging the donuts don’t appear to be overtly greasy.
+The booklet says that these items were lightly fried, and from within the packaging the donuts don’t appear to be overly greasy.

 They have a firm texture on the outside, and a strong brown sugar taste with crunchy sugar granules within.